 We communicated our needs with the commercial team.
 They responded with an exciting news: the commercial shoot will produce product images with strong vibrant background colors to match or complement the product colors.
 With these images, we will be able to bring the colorful taste of our brand to the next level.

 We did several whiteboard discussions and brainstorms together.
 Because the redesign didn't need to follow the current website template, we were quite open to any ideas.

 Image: whiteboard discussion

 We shared these design ideas with other stakeholders.
-The team particularly liked the customer photo grid, as a result, the content team has made it on the top of their pirority list.
-They thought it was a great idea to showcase customer photos and comments on the homepage.
-It addresses multiple objectives at the same time: 1.
+The team particularly liked the design of customer photo grid, as a result, the content team made it on the top of their pirority list.
+They thought it was a great idea to showcase customer photos and comments on the homepage because it addresses multiple objectives at the same time: 1.
 Help customers make a statement, 2.
 Inspire new customers, 3.
 Build credibility, 4.
 Bring together the community.

 In order to make sure the new homepage does all the job it should be doing, I made a diagram of all the components and tasks ought to be represented on the homepage.

 We decided to first design the main flow that applies to both desktop and moible devices.
 To do it, we created the page flow on the desktop scale because it was easier to make design decisions with an existing desktop version as reference.
 Then, we will replicate the flow on the mobile design with reasonable variation specifically tailored to moible experience.
 Below was our first iteration of desktop wireframe.

 While my colleague was working on the desktop wireframe iteration, I started exploring the treatment on the mobile homepage.
 Although we were working individually on the design, we collaborated closely and communicated frequently to make sure the 2 versions were consistent.